How to reuse tuna cans and not waste them: 3 original ideas for the home 🐟♻️

 • Use craft-appropriate paint if you want a better finish.

-• Don’t reuse cans that are very damaged or severely dented.
+• Don’t reuse cans that are very damaged or have heavy dents.

 I also recommend checking the interior.
 If you see excessive wear or deteriorated areas, choose another can.
 The idea is to create something useful, not end up fighting with a rebellious craft 😅.

 In short: reusing tuna cans is easy, economical and creative.
 You can turn them into candles, planters or organizers without complicating your life.
-You only need cleanliness, a bit of imagination and the willingness to give them a second chance.
+You only need cleaning, a bit of imagination and the desire to give them a second chance.

-And now I ask you: which of these three ideas would you try first at home?
-Sometimes what looks like garbage is just waiting for someone to look at it with different eyes 💡♻️.
+And now I ask you: which of these three ideas would you try first in your home?
+Sometimes what looks like trash is just waiting for someone to look at it with different eyes 💡♻️.